 Council to hear presentation on affordable housing needs study

-In Tuesday’s Council Work Sessions, Councilmembers will hear a presentation from EHI Consultants on the results of their Affordable Housing Needs Analysis.
+In October 15th’s Council Work Session, Councilmembers heard a presentation from EHI Consultants on the results of their Affordable Housing Needs Analysis.
 In October 2023, Council allocated $188,000 to EHI to assess the exact housing needs of Lexington: how many units are needed, what income levels face the largest housing gaps, and more.

 In many ways, this report is a follow-up to the 2014 Affordable Housing study done by the firm czb that led to the creation of the city’s Affordable Housing fund.
 It’s a very meaty, data-heavy presentation that we can’t fully capture, but we’ll break things down into a few key takeaways.